 Political and economic systems equity (complete at least three semester hours of the following):

-The Vermeer Science Center went through a $20-million renovation and expansion that was completed in fall 2003.
-The building contains 13 high-tech classrooms.
+The Vermeer Science Center contains 13 high-tech classrooms.
 Each contains a ceiling-mounted projector, computer with flat panel monitor, Wolfvision document camera, combination VCR/DVD player and a Ken-a-vision flex camera.
 Vermeer also contains several computer labs with new Dell computers with flat panel monitors and the most recent versions of math and science computer programs.
 Numerous science laboratories with state-of-the-art science equipment allow students to conduct their own research.
 Central was awarded a silver Leadership in Energy and Environmental Design (LEED) medal rating from the United States Green Building Council (USGBC), making the science center the first LEED-rated building in the state.

 No matter what your interests are, Central College has a student group that you’ll want to join!
 Central College has over 45 recognized student organizations, with new ones forming as student demands arise.
 Environmental studies majors might be interested in joining Central’s Bio-chem Club or SCATE (Students concerned about the environment).
-In addition, Central’s SUSTAIN group is an association composed of students, faculty and staff, working together to make Central College a more sustainable campus through hands-on projects.
 In recent years, students have worked to promote trayless dining at Central, increase recycling efforts and investigate the feasibility of installing kinetic tiles on campus as a potential energy source.

 Students are encouraged to study abroad with Central College to enhance their development as global citizens.
 Academic opportunities and internship programs also are available in Chicago, Washington, D.C., and New York City.
 Learn more about Central’s study abroad programs.